buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/Types/IfcRoadTypeEnum.md

 # IfcRoadTypeEnum

-The predefined type container that collects all possible road facility types together into the implemented enumeration.
+The predefined type container that collects all possible road facility types together into the implemented enumeration.<!-- end of definition -->

 ## Items